w4ester/chaireochores/README.md

 ## Overview

-Chairo Chores is an interactive and fun laundry basket hoop game designed for kids.
+Chairo Chores is an interactive and (will be ) fun laundry basket hoop game designed for kids.
 The game requires children to select and complete a chore before they can start playing.
 The game is responsive and includes features such as a recording announcement, difficulty settings, and a timer with a halfway warning.

 ## Features